Redvious/UlysseDelepoulle/README.md

 ### Description of the Project

 Our project Unknow is a very good project.
 The idea will come and we will find a very good project.
-I'm with Ulysse, Paul and Basile.
+I'm with Maximilien, Paul and Basile.

 Features :
 1. The possibility to add something